mishael-o/Dapper.SimpleSqlBuilder/docs/github-pages/docs/builders/fluent-builder/conditional-methods.md

 # Conditional Methods (Clauses)

-The fluent builder supports conditional methods (clauses).
+The [Fluent Builder](fluent-builder.md) supports conditional methods (clauses).
 This is useful when you want to add a clause only if a condition is met.

 The `Set`, `InnerJoin`, `RightJoin`, `LeftJoin`, `Where`, `OrWhere`, `WithFilter`, `WithOrFilter`, `GroupBy`, `Having` and `OrderBy` methods all have conditional overloads.